Breaking the Reclustering Barrier in Centroid-based Deep Clustering: Our Approach -

 \paragraph{Implementation details} The pseudo-code in Algorithm \ref{alg:reclustering} shows how \algname{} is added to the training loop of an exemplary DC algorithm, highlighting its straightforward implementation and minimal overhead.
 We use four key implementation details for \algname{} that we highlight in the following. \begin{enumerate}[label={(\arabic*)}] \item Resetting the encoder's final embedding layer can adversely affect performance due to excessive perturbations in the latent space (see Appendix~\ref{app:subsec:embedding_reset}).
-We observe a similar phenomenon in deep CNN architectures like ResNet~\citep{resnet}, where resetting all layers also induces excessive perturbations (see Appendix~ \ref{app:subsec:convlayer_reset}).
-Our solution is to only reset the last ResNet Block and the MLP encoder. \item We introduce a reset interval hyperparameter $T$ and reset only every $T$-th epoch.
-For the reclustering step, we use the $k$-Means algorithm~\citep{k_means} due to its simplicity, performance, and speed.
+We observe a similar phenomenon in deep CNN architectures like ResNet \citep{resnet}, where resetting all layers also induces excessive perturbations (see Appendix~ \ref{app:subsec:convlayer_reset}).
+Our solution is to only reset the last ResNet Block and the MLP encoder.
+We (re-)initialize all weights using Kaiming uniform initialization \citep{KaimingInit}, which is Pytorch's default \citep{Pytorch}. \item We introduce a reset interval hyperparameter $T$ and reset only every $T$-th epoch.
+For the reclustering step, we use the $k$-Means algorithm \citep{k_means} due to its simplicity, performance, and speed.
 Appendix Table~\ref{tab:reclustering_analysis_idec_mnist} shows a runtime comparison of different reclustering algorithms, while Appendix Table~\ref{tab:reclustering_algorithm_ari} shows a performance comparison. \item We sub-sample the dataset when reclustering to enhance computational efficiency.
 We use a subsample size of 10,000 for all datasets, which leads to a negligible runtime overhead of approximately 1.1\% when using \algname{}.
-In Tables \ref{tbl:experiment_runtime} and \ref{tab:runtime_analysis_mnist_complete} in Appendix \ref{app:runtime_analysis}, we analyze the impact of the subsample size on clustering accuracy and runtime performance in detail. \item Using image augmentation is a common enhancement for DC algorithms, and we find it complements \algname{} as well. \end{enumerate}
+In Tables \ref{tbl:experiment_runtime} and \ref{tab:runtime_analysis_mnist_complete} in Appendix \ref{app:runtime_analysis}, we analyze the impact of the subsample size on clustering accuracy and runtime performance in detail. \item Using image augmentation is a common enhancement for DC algorithms, and we find it complements \algname{} as well.
+We use augmentations for all baselines and \algname{} by augmenting each sample and enforcing consistent cluster assignments between a sample and its augmented counterparts (see Appendix~\ref{app:implementation_details} for details).
+We split datasets into grayscale and color (cf.\ Section~\ref{subsec:data}), applying a random affine transformation for grayscale data and the SimCLR CIFAR augmentations \citep{simCLR} for color data.
+Exact augmentation parameters are described in Tables~\ref{tab:grayscale_hyperparameters},\ref{tab:color_hyperparameters}, and~\ref{tab:contrastive_hyperparameters}, respectively. \end{enumerate}